pnp/mgdc-spo-governance/README.md

 ## In this Repo

 There are two core solutions in this repo, these solution are Azure Synapse pipeline templates that can be used to extract the required datasets using MGDC for SharePoint to support the oversharing and storage capacity scenarios.
+These pipeline handle the extraction of SPO data from MGDC into a Azure Data Lake storage account, the pipelines handle "deltas" to help promote that adoption MGDC is not a one time activity.
+This should be something that is scheduled to run either weekly or bi weekly to ensure the datasets can be used to support on going governance of SPO.

-The following lists detail some of the insights that that can be obtained using the MGDC datasets
+The following two lists detail some of the insights that that can be obtained using the MGDC datasets for SharePoint

 ### Insights on Storage Capacity